-Management Board (MB): composed of representatives of the IMs and (where applicable) ABs along the Corridor which are responsible for the implementation of the Corridor within their home organisations.
-The Management Board is the decision-making body of the Corridor.
-Members of the MB of Corridor Amber are as follows:
+- Executive Board (ExBo): composed of the representatives of the Ministries in charge of Transport along the corridor. - Management Board (MB): composed of representatives of the IMs and (where applicable) ABs along the corridor which are responsible for the implementation of it within their home organisations.
+The Management Board is the decision-making body of the corridor.

+Members of the MB of RFC Amber are the following:

 - PKP PLK Polish Railway Lines S.A.
-IM, Poland - ŽSR Railways of the Slovak Republic IM, Slovak Republic - MÁV Hungarian State Railways Company Ltd. IM, Hungary - GYSEV Győr-Sopron-Ebenfurti Vasút Zrt./ Raab-Oedenburg-Ebenfurter Eisenbahn AG IM, Hungary & Austria - VPE Hungarian Rail Capacity Allocation Office, AB, Hungary - SŽ-I Slovenian Railways-Infrastructure d.o.o.
+IM, Poland - ŽSR Railways of the Slovak Republic IM, Slovakia - MÁV Hungarian State Railways Company Ltd. IM, Hungary - GYSEV Győr-Sopron-Ebenfurti Vasút Zrt./ Raab-Oedenburg-Ebenfurter Eisenbahn AG IM, Hungary & Austria - VPE Hungarian Rail Capacity Allocation Office, AB, Hungary - SŽ-I Slovenian Railways-Infrastructure d.o.o.
 IM, Slovenia